Article written by Elisa - Travel Writer & Local in France

 Amongst the ten Auvergne spa towns in the Massif Central, Vichy is the spa resort par excellence.
 Napoleon III worked hard to make the spa town of Vichy famous all over the world.
-Apart from its two baths, Vichy has also a beautiful Art Déco heritage, with an Opera House, eclectic villas, grand hotels, and two casinos.
+Apart from its two baths, Vichy also has a beautiful Art Déco heritage, with an Opera House, eclectic villas, grand hotels, and two casinos.

 8. Route du Mimosa – Winter Sunshine on Côte d’Azur

 If you are looking for a France winter itinerary by car combining mild temperatures with extraordinary scenery, the Route du Mimosa in Southern France could be just what you are looking for.
-This is one of the best places to visit in France in January or February when the bright yellow of this scented plant grows prolifically in the Var region.
+This is one of the best places to visit in France in January or February when the bright yellow of this scented plant grows prolifically in the Var department.
 A symbol of the winter sunshine on the Côte d’Azur, the yellow mimosa is a sure sign that spring is on its way.

 This 6-day Route du Mimosa itinerary is one of the most lovely road trips in France.
-It explores the most beautiful towns and landscapes along the Mimosa Route and will allow you a few days of winter sunshine enjoying beautiful places, local festivals, and a slower path of life.
+It explores the most beautiful towns and landscapes along the Mimosa Route and will allow you a few days of winter sunshine, enjoying beautiful places, local festivals, and a slower path of life.
 On the way, picturesque medieval towns, lush botanical gardens, mimosa festivals, and the largest mimosa forest in Europe!

 9. Lyon – the Festival of Lights Awaits

-The coldest season kicks off with the Festival of Lights, one of France’s most famous winter festivals.
+The coldest season kicks off with the Lyon Festival of Lights, one of France’s most famous winter festivals.
 The Fête des Lumières began as a spontaneous celebration of the Virgin Mary when her erected bronze statue was erected, and Lyonnais all placed candles in their windows.

-Even if the festival’s essence has not changed, the city has turned the Festival of Lights into one of Lyon’s main tourist attractions and makes Lyon one of the best places to visit in France in December (book your accommodation months in advance!).
+Even if the festival’s essence has not changed, the city has turned the Festival of Lights into one of Lyon’s main tourist attractions and makes Lyon one of the best cities to visit in France in December (book your accommodation months in advance!).
 For four nights, different artists light up buildings, streets, squares, and parks all over the city.
 With more than 40 light installations to discover, the city has a magical atmosphere.

 Lyon is also an ideal place to discover French cuisine and fall in love with it.
 The French generally acknowledge Lyon to be the gastronomic capital of France.
-This is a city with more restaurants per head and where food is taken to another level and people, it’s a way of life.
+This is a city with more restaurants per head and where local food is taken to another level and people, it’s a way of life.